 As a cloud-based web hosting service, DigitalOcean allows developers to create a variety of products, including:

 Using DigitalOcean, you can build your mobile or web app using various storage and computing options.
 You also have your choice of tools for orchestration and configuration.

 Artificial Intelligence and Machine Learning

 Using DigitalOcean, you can deploy your machine learning or AI app to analyze and process vast amounts of data using DigitalOcean’s API and solid-state-drive-based virtual machines.

 They offer services to help you with data storage, distributed processing, measuring metrics, and data visualization.

 Of course, a hosting company can host websites.
 DigitalOcean allows you to create and manage blogs, websites, and static web pages with their simple API or easy-to-use control panel.
 All pages have 99.9% uptime, according to the company.

 You can use DigitalOcean to manage backups and DNS via the control panel.
 This is beneficial for developers who need total control as they build their microsites, marketing pages, and other static web pages.

 DigitalOcean makes managing websites for clients a breeze.
 Agencies, consultants, and development shops can distribute several sites per droplet, manage droplets through the API or control panel, and deal with account access and billing by using team accounts.

-On DigitalOcean servers, you can automate testing of your code.
+On DigitalOcean servers, you can automate the testing of your code.
 Using tools like Travis CI, Jenkins CI, and Drone, you can deploy droplets in seconds and run CI for your environments.
 Not sure which tools to use?
 Get comfortable with them by setting up custom-made testing environments using their simple API.